 A self-healing hydrogel based on gelatin was prepared using vanillin and Fe3+ acting as dual crosslinking agents as displayed in Scheme 1.
 The aldehyde group of vanillin is capable of forming Schiff-base bonds with the amino groups of gelatins, while the hydroxyl group of vanillin could form hydrogen bonding with the hydroxyl or amino groups of another gelatin molecule.
 The amino groups of gelatins and the hydroxyl group of vanillin also form ionic coordination with Fe3+, which further drives construction of a reversibly-bonded hybrid network.
 The Schiff-base reaction of vanillin and gelatin was confirmed by nuclear magnetic resonance (1H-NMR) spectroscopy[29,30], with the imine bond between gelatin and vanillin showing a proton signal at 8.43 ppm (Figure S1).
 Additionally, ATR-FTIR spectra were used to confirm the formation of Schiff-base bonds and hydrogen bonds of hybrid linkages.
 Gelatin is composed of polypeptide chains consisting of different amino acids arranged in a unique order.
 The presence of O-H stretching vibrations was indicated by the broad peak at 3280 cm−1, while the peak at 1630 cm−1 was characteristic of C=O stretches, and the peaks at 1531 cm-1 corresponded to N–H bending vibration (Figure S2).
 The formation of Schiff-base bonds between the amino group of gelatin and the aldehyde group of vanillin was confirmed by the appearance of a new peak at 1585 cm−1 corresponding to the C=N stretching vibration [31,32].
 However, this C=N peak of the imine bond overlapped with the peak of C=O stretches in the case of the GVF hydrogel.

 UV-visible diffuse reflectance spectroscopy was used to investigate the interactions of the polymer network in the hydrogels (Figure S3a).
 One absorption band centered at 500 nm (blue line) was exhibited by gelatin/Fe3+, which could indicate the formation of a complex between the gelatin and Fe3+ ion.
 An absorption band at 440 nm (red line) was exhibited by gelatin/vanillin, may indicating the presence of an imine bond.
 Furthermore, the creation of the polymer network was confirmed by the characteristic peak of both vanillin and gelatin/Fe3+ in the GVF-9 (black line indicating as GVF hydrogel).
 Thermogravimetric analysis revealed that gelatin, gelatin/vanillin, and GVF hydrogel underwent decomposition in two main steps, as shown in Figure S3b.
-The loss of residual water in the polymers was assigned to the first region of the TGA curve at 30 °C and 100 °C. For the second region from 250 °C to 400 °C of the TGA curve attributed to the degradation of cross-linked gels.
-In this zone, GVF show lower weight loss than gelatin/Fe3+ which indicates that GVF is more stable because presumably higher cross-linkage density, correlates strongly with stability.
+The loss of residual water in the polymers was assigned to the first region of the TGA curve at 30 °C and 100 °C. The second region from 250 °C to 400 °C of the TGA curve is attributed to the degradation of cross-linked gels.
+In this zone, GVF shows lower weight loss than gelatin/Fe3+, indicating that GVF is more stable, presumably due to higher cross-linkage density which correlates strongly with stability.

 3.2 Characterizing the viscoelastic properties: Rheological measurements